 Do you remember Amelie skipping stones at the locks of a canal in Jean-Pierre Jeunet’s 2001 film?
 This scene was shot at the legendary Canal Saint-Martin.
 Crossing the 10th and 11th arrondissements in Paris, the canal is often bypassed by tourists.
 This haven of peace and quiet is a favourite place for walkers who enjoy watching the barges navigate the series of locks and road bridges.
-I particularly love this site in Autumn where coloured trees reflected in the water of the canal create a romantic scenery.
+I particularly love this site in Autumn where coloured trees reflected in the water of the canal create romantic scenery.

 What is the Canal Saint-Martin?

 The 4.5 km long canal links the Ourcq Canal at La Villette to the North with the Seine to the South.
-From the Villette basin, the boats travel down the canal Saint-Martin to the Arsenal basin, Paris’ boating harbour.
+From the Villette basin, the boats travel down the Canal Saint-Martin to the Arsenal basin, Paris’ boating harbour.
 Nine locks help the boats to reach the Seine 25 metres lower down.

 The waterway remains uncovered until Square Frédéric-Lemaître.
 From there to the Arsenal basin (past the Place de la Bastille), the canal disappears into an underpass.
-Built by Baron Haussmann in 1860-1862, the tunnel is 1,854 metre long.
+Built by Baron Haussmann in 1860-1862, the tunnel is 1,854 metres long.

 Boat trips on the Canal Saint-Martin